Basal Insulins – Long-Acting Insulins

-Both insulins generally work quite well, but neither can be mixed in a syringe with fast-acting insulin, and neither should ever be used in an insulin pump.
+Both basal insulins generally work quite well; however, neither can be mixed in a syringe with fast-acting insulin, and neither should be used in an insulin pump.
 Keep in mind that an older insulin called NPH can also provide very good results.
 NPH is less expensive, has a shorter action time, and is generally taken 3 times a day.
 One advantage of NPH is that it can be mixed in the same syringe with one of the rapid-acting insulins.
 Humalog, Novolog, or Apidra is loaded into the syringe first, then the NPH, and the injection is given right away.
 With its shorter action time and more peaking, NPH is sometimes helpful to address a need for more or less insulin action at a particular time of day, such as afternoon sports practices or a morning Dawn Phenomenon.

 New insulins with action times measured in days rather than hours are being developed.
 These insulins appear to offer a slight reduction in the risk of hypoglycemia when taken once a day and greater convenience.